BolehVPN Review

 Moving up to longer plans does not offer much of a discount, with each shaving roughly a dollar off the per-month cost.
 The longest plan, which covers a whole year, brings the per-month cost down to only $6.67.
 This is still more expensive than Mullvad’s single-month signup cost.

-If you look at the long-term pricing in our NordVPN review, you’ll see that NordVPN offers better discounts on longer-term plans than BolehVPN.
+If you look at the long-term pricing in our Surfshark review, you’ll see that NordVPN offers better discounts on longer-term plans than BolehVPN.
 NordVPN’s two-year plan comes in at nearly half the monthly cost of BolehVPN’s one year plan.

 BolehVPN does have some positives to touch on in this section, such as a one-day free trial.
 While this won’t get it anywhere near a spot on our best free VPN services list, the one-day free trial is still a great way for potential customers to try out the VPN.